Welcome to the Limes Medical Centre

 OPTING OUT - IMPORTANT INFORMATION

-The following information informs you about the two different types of schemes that patients can currently choose to opt out of.
-Please can you read the following information carefully.
+The following information informs you about the scheme that patients can currently choose to opt out of.
+Please read the following information carefully.

-It is important that you are clear of the details of both of these schemes.
+It is important that you are clear of the details of this scheme.

 Summary Care Records

 A Summary Care Record is an electronic record which contains information about the medicines you take, allergies you suffer from and any bad reactions to medicines you have had.